-- I General - 1 In the event of an armed intruder/violent attack, the following actions will be initiated immediately. - 2 Immediately telephone dialing 9-9-1-1 (campus phone) or 9-1-1 (pay and cellular phones) and advise the dispatcher of the situation. - 3 Evacuate the area if it can be done so safely.
+- 1 In the event of an armed intruder/violent attack, the following actions will be initiated immediately. - 2 Immediately telephone dialing 9-9-1-1 (campus phone) or 9-1-1 (cellular phones) and advise the dispatcher of the situation. - 3 Evacuate the area if it can be done so safely.
 If evacuation is not practical, the best option is to remain in place behind locked doors. - 4 All those who are confronted by the intruder should take every effort to remain calm and not make any sudden moves or gestures.
-Try not to raise your voice Your tone and demeanor could strongly influence the outcome of the crisis. - 5 Do not attempt to intervene or deal with a dangerous or armed perpetrator. - 6 Do not attempt to prevent a perpetrator from leaving the area.
+Try not to raise your voice Your tone and demeanor could strongly influence the outcome of the crisis. - 5 As a last option, engage the intruder fight for your life. - 6 Do not attempt to prevent a perpetrator from leaving the area.
 Attempt to get a description, license plate number, etc. - 7 Preserve the crime scene as much as possible.
-Do not touch or move any weapons or ammunition left at the scene. - 8 After police arrive, if the danger is confined, orderly evacuation away from the affected building can begin. - A No one other than authorized personnel should enter the building where the intruder is located. - B Follow the orders of law enforcement officers EXACTLY. - 1) Law Enforcement officers may not be able to immediately determine your status as a victim, bystander, or suspect, so expect to be treated as a suspect until they can determine your status. - 2) Likely orders from police may include evacuating with your hands on your head or lying on the ground with your hands on your head or out to the side. - II Responsibilities - 1 Employees - A Evacuate the area with your students if it can be done so safely.
-If evacuation is not practical, remain in place behind locked doors. - B Do not attempt to intervene or deal with a dangerous or armed perpetrator. - C Do not attempt to prevent a perpetrator from leaving the area.
+Do not touch or move any weapons or ammunition left at the scene. - 8 After police arrive, if the danger is confined, orderly evacuation away from the affected building can begin. - A No one other than authorized personnel should enter the building where the intruder is located. - B Follow the orders of law enforcement officers EXACTLY. - 1) Law Enforcement officers may not be able to immediately determine your status as a victim, bystander, or suspect, so expect to be treated as a suspect until they can determine your status. - 2) Likely orders from police may include evacuating with your hands on your head or lying on the ground with your hands on your head or out to the side.

+- A Evacuate the area with your students if it can be done so safely.
+If evacuation is not practical, remain in place behind locked doors.
+(Run, Hide, Fight) - B As a last option engage the intruder and fight for your life. - C Do not attempt to prevent a perpetrator from leaving the area.
 Attempt to get a description, license plate number, etc. - D Preserve the crime scene as much as possible.
-Do not touch or move any weapons or ammunition left at the scene. - E Follow the orders of law enforcement officers EXACTLY. - F If evacuated, report to your Emergency Leader at the evacuation point. - 2 Emergency Leaders - A Implement the provisions of any other applicable emergency plans (Evacuation,
+Do not touch or move any weapons or ammunition left at the scene. - E Follow the orders of law enforcement officers EXACTLY. - F If evacuated, report to your Emergency Leader at the evacuation point.

+A Implement the provisions of any other applicable emergency plans (Evacuation,